open/close all folders

 Adam: Barb, honey... we're dead.
 I don't think we have anything to worry about anymore.

 - Before meeting the Maitlands, Lydia was unhappy with her life.
-When Betelgeuse attacked her, her parents, and Otho, she thought the Maitlands send him.
-This supposed betrayal is what nearly drove her to suicide.
+When Betelgeuse attacks her, her parents, and Otho, she thinks the Maitlands sent him.
+This supposed betrayal is what nearly drives her to suicide.

 The Animated Series

-- In "Doomie's Romance," the failed attempt at bringing Pinkie (the Mayor's former car) to life causes Doomie to sob uncontrollably.
-It brings Lydia to tears, but when Doomie's tears brink Pinkie to life, it brings B.J. to get emotional as well (though he wouldn't admit it).
+- In "Doomie's Romance," the failed attempt at bringing Pinky to life causes Doomie to sob uncontrollably.
+It brings Lydia to tears, and even BJ is struggling to hide how much it's affecting him.